tundish/blathnaid/blathnaid/book/chapters.rst

 She took out of her petticoat a roll of linen paper, tied with more of her ribbon.

 “I drew this for you.
-But you can't show anyone.”
+But you can’t show anyone.”

 The Blacksmith pretended not to hear them.
 He went back into the Kitchen to